harrywang/oae-journal/frontend/widget_dev_notes.md

 Assign Command + R to reload after clearning the cache

+# Reset Cassandra

+deleted cassandra data - it is in the following location:

+/var/lib/cassandra/

+to reset cassandra would be to delete the contents of the  <data dir>/data/* <data dir>/commitlog/* <data dir>/saved_caches/*

 # Landing page customization

 Can each tenant have a different landing page?